Ruthless Records

-Ruthless Records was an American record label founded by Eric "Eazy-E" Wright and Jerry Heller in Compton, California in 1986, where all of the Ruthless trademarks have been owned by Comptown Records, Inc. since 1987.
-Several artists on the label such as N.W.A, Eazy-E, MC Ren, The D.O.C., Michel'le, and Bone Thugs-n-Harmony have released RIAA certified albums.
+Ruthless Records was an American record label founded by Eric "Eazy-E" Wright in Compton, California on March 3, 1987.
+All of the Ruthless trademarks have been owned by Comptown Records, Inc. since 1987.
+Several artists and groups on the label such as N.W.A, Eazy-E, MC Ren, the D.O.C., Michel'le, and Bone Thugs-n-Harmony have released RIAA certified albums.

 History

 N.W.A days

 The label's first successful single was Eazy's "Boyz-n-the-Hood".
-It also released singles by underground California acts Frost and J.J.
-Fad.
-The label's first album was N.W.A's Straight Outta Compton, which was eventually certified Triple Platinum by the RIAA.
-Immediately following this was the release of Eazy's solo debut, Eazy-Duz-It.
+One of the first albums for the label was Eazy's solo debut, Eazy-Duz-It, released in November 1988.
+It was followed two months later by N.W.A's Straight Outta Compton, which was eventually certified triple Platinum by the RIAA.

-As the six members went on tour in support of their project, some began to voice their displeasure with the financial situation at Ruthless.
-According to group member MC Ren, it was a common opinion that N.W.A manager and Ruthless co-founder Jerry Heller was the one receiving their due:
+As the N.W.A members went on tour in support of their projects, some began to voice their displeasure with the financial situation at Ruthless.
+According to group member MC Ren, it was a common opinion that N.W.A and Ruthless manager Jerry Heller was the one receiving their due:

-Jerry Heller, in his 2006 memoir Ruthless, disputes any allegations of financial misconduct.
+Heller, in his 2006 memoir Ruthless, disputes any allegations of financial misconduct.

 The label also experienced outside pressure due to the group.
-The success of their song "Fuck tha Police" led to a threatening F.B.I. letter to distributor Priority Records.
+The success of their song "Fuck tha Police" led to a threatening FBI letter to distributor Priority Records.
 After coming off tour, group member Ice Cube voiced his opinions on the group's finances.
-Though Heller continually claims that everything was in order, and has even offered them to open the account books to prove his innocence, the ensuing confrontation ended in Ice Cube leaving Ruthless without signing on as a solo artist, which the remaining members proceeded to do.
+Though Heller continually claimed that everything was in order, and even offered them to open the account books to prove his innocence, the ensuing confrontation ended in Ice Cube leaving Ruthless without signing on as a solo artist, which the remaining members proceeded to do.

 1988 also saw the release of J.J.
-Fad's gold-certified album Supersonic, produced by founding N.W.A member Arabian Prince and in 1989, singer Michel'le's eponymous self-titled album, and The D.O.C.'s critically acclaimed No One Can Do It Better (all released through Atlantic), all produced by N.W.A beat-smiths Dr. Dre and DJ Yella; following these efforts, Dre returned to N.W.A, producing the 100 Miles and Runnin' E.P. and the group's sophomore effort, Niggaz4Life, which reached Platinum status.
-Above the Law's Livin' Like Hustlers was also released during this period (by way of Epic Records).
+Fad's gold-certified album Supersonic, produced by N.W.A members Dr. Dre and DJ Yella and co- produced by Arabian Prince and in 1989, singer Michel'le's first album Michel'le, and the D.O.C.'s critically acclaimed No One Can Do It Better (all released through Atlantic), the former produced by N.W.A beat-smiths Dr. Dre and DJ Yella with the latter produced solely by Dre; following these efforts, Dre and Yella returned to N.W.A, producing the 100 Miles and Runnin' E.P. and the group's sophomore effort, Niggaz4Life, which reached Platinum status.
+Above the Law's Livin' Like Hustlers was also released during this period (by way of Epic Records) and Kokane's Addictive Hip Hop Muzick.

 In 1989, Eazy signed hip-hop's first white female rapper Tairrie B to Ruthless' new Comptown label subsidiary.
 She released her debut album The Power of a Woman in 1990 (through MCA Records) featuring the single and video for "Murder She Wrote" which Eazy and Philadelphia rapper Schoolly D appeared in.
 The album also featured guest vocals by Dr. Dre, D.O.C. and future House of Pain frontman Everlast, and production by QDIII.